-This figurative workshop is taught by Jim Fatata and is devoted to realistically sculpting a female and male model in an interactive pose.
+Figurative workshops are taught by Jim Fatata and are devoted to realistically sculpting a female and male model in an interactive pose.
 Sculpture classes will cover how to sculpt the human form using water based clay.
 Individual instruction will enable each student, beginners and advanced students, to work at their own pace.
 The classes focus on teaching each student how to develop their ability to see correct proportion and gesture with a heavy focus on anatomy.
 A live model poses for each class.
 Sculptures created by participants will be bisque fired.

 Portrait session workshops are devoted to creating a realistic 3-D stoneware clay portrait bust (head, neck, and possibly top part of shoulders) of the human head.
 Clay has been used throughout the centuries to create beautiful and enduring works of art.
 Clay is a strong, tough, durable, and timelessly beautiful material for creating art.
 From the very earliest civilizations to the present time, portrait busts made in clay have been one of the most consistent and reliable art forms to survive the test of time.
 The skills learned in this workshop can be used to produce treasured portraits of loved ones or special friends.